Casino HMM: Learning (parameter estimation)#

 _ = plt.title("Learning Curve Comparison")

-(Label switching refers to the fact that the generated parameters assume state 1 corresponds to the loaded die, whereas the learned parameters assume this is state 0; since these solutions have the same likelihood, and since the prior is also symmetrical, there are two equally good posterior modes, and EM will just find one of them.
-When you compare inferred parameters or states between models, you may need to use our find_permutation function to find the best correspondence between discrete latent labels.)
+Label Switching and Identifiability Label switching refers to the fact that the generated parameters assume state 1 corresponds to the loaded die, whereas the learned parameters assume this is state 0; since these solutions have the same likelihood, and since the prior is also symmetrical, there are two equally good posterior modes, and EM will just find one of them.
+When you compare inferred parameters or states between models, you may need to use our find_permutation function to find the best correspondence between discrete latent labels.

 print_params(em_params)